zuluana/homeward/README.md

 ###  Disclaimer

 The public Github Pages end-point (currently located at https://codalreef.github.io/homeward) is provided AS IS, without warranty, subject to undocumented change, and is not recommended for production, confidential, or otherwise sensitive payloads.
-It is to be used under terms of the MIT License.
+It is subject to terms of the MIT License.

 ##  Contact